agungsugiarto/codeigniter4-repository/README.md

     ....
 }
 ```
+### Available methods

-Execute the query as a "select" statement or get all results:
+- Execute the query as a "select" statement or get all results:

 ```php
 $news = $this->news->get();
 ```

-Execute the query and get the first result:
+- Execute the query and get the first result:

 ```php
 $news = $this->news->first();
 ```

-Find a model by its primary key:
+- Find a model by its primary key:

 ```php
 $news = $this->news->find(1);
 ```

-Add basic where clauses and execute the query:
+- Add basic where clauses and execute the query:

 ```php
 $news = $this->news->findWhere([